-The Law Office of Kelcey Patrick-Ferree is comfortable, competent and a competitive choice for clients large and small, and has experience in industries including software, hardware, consulting, education, health care, electronics, manufacturing, food and beverages, restaurants, recreation, medical device, energy, gaming (tabletop and online RPGs), and publishing.
+The Law Office of Kelcey Patrick-Ferree is comfortable, competent and a competitive choice for clients large and small, and has experience in industries including software, hardware, consulting, education, health care, airport, municipal, state government, electronics, manufacturing, food and beverages, restaurants, recreation, medical device, energy, gaming (tabletop and online RPGs), and publishing.

 You are the CEO of a mid-size company.
 As you are going about your day, minding your business, you get a call from your security department.
 It’s a call you really didn’t want.
 Security has detected suspicious file movements and wants your directions about what to do next.
 You have likely suffered a data breach. … Read more

 There are two main schools of thought about how to read statutes.
 One is that judges should read the words and apply them, period, whatever the result.
 The second school is that judges should read the words in the context of the problem the writers were trying to resolve and give them a meaning that the writers intended, or would have intended if they had foreseen the problem in the case before the court, even if the writers did not use exactly the right words.
 The Iowa Supreme Court recently looked at this question in the context of agricultural leases, specifically whether a single horse makes a farm.